-The state attorney general's office offers some tips for buying auto insurance in Massachusetts as well as the solid suggestion to get all premium quotes in writing as you compare rates.
+The state attorney general's office offers tips on buying auto insurance in Massachusetts as well as the solid suggestion to get all premium quotes in writing as you compare car insurance rates.
 Once your insurance is covered, you can register the vehicle at the DMV.
 If you are a disabled veteran, you won't have to pay registration fees or property taxes on your vehicle.
 If you bought and registered a car or truck in your home state, you don't have to re-register in Massachusetts.
 You'll still have to carry at least the mandated minimum insurance under Massachusetts law while deployed here.
 There is one twist in the law: if you bought and registered a vehicle outside your home state and are then stationed in Massachusetts, you've got 30 days to register it in the state.

-Age savings for Massachusetts service members
+Average Rates for Massachusetts service members

-- Liability insurance in case of injury.
+- Liability insurance for injuries

-- Liability insurance in case of property damage.
+- Liability insurance for property damage

-- Personal injury insurance.
+- Personal injury insurance

-- Insurance against uninsured motorists.
+- Insurance against uninsured motorists

-All licensed drivers in the household must be listed on a car's insurance plan, unless they submit an exclusion form to their insurance company.
+All licensed drivers in the household must be listed on a car's insurance plan unless they submit an exclusion form to their insurance company.